fastify/fastify-http-proxy/README.md

 This module has _partial_ support for forwarding websockets by passing a `websocket` option.
 All those options are going to be forwarded to [`@fastify/websocket`](https://github.com/fastify/fastify-websocket).

+Multiple websocket proxies may be attached to the same HTTP server at different paths.
+In this case, only the first `wsServerOptions` is applied.

 A few things are missing:

 1. forwarding headers as well as `rewriteHeaders`.
 Note: Only cookie headers are being forwarded